-The Common Stock and the Warrants are quoted on The Nasdaq SmallCap Market under the symbols "RDOC" and "RDOCW", respectively, and are listed on the Pacific Exchange Incorporated under the symbols "ROB" and "ROBWS", respectively.
-The Common Stock also has been admitted for trading on the European Association of Securities Dealers' Automated Quotation ("EASDAQ") system under the symbol "RDOC".
-On December 18, 1997, the closing bid prices of the Common Stock and Warrants on The Nasdaq SmallCap Market was \$4 3/4 per share and \$1 3/4, respectively.
-See "Market for Common Stock and Warrants and Related Stockholder Matters."
+The Common Stock is quoted on The Nasdaq SmallCap Market under the symbol "RDOC" and is listed on the Pacific Exchange Incorporated under the symbol "ROB".
+The Common Stock also has been admitted for trading on the European Association of Securities Dealers' Automated Quotation ("EASDAQ") System under the symbol "RDOC".
+Prior to the European Offering, there has been no public market for the Common Stock on EASDAQ, and there can be no assurance that any such market will develop after the closing of the European Offering or that, if developed, it will be sustained.
+On November 13, 1997, the closing bid price of the Common Stock on the Nasdaq Smallcap Market was \$7 1/2 per share.
+See "Price Range of Common Stock."

-THE SECURITIES OFFERED HEREBY ARE SPECULATIVE AND INVOLVE A HIGH DEGREE OF RISK.
-FOR A DESCRIPTION OF CERTAIN RISKS REGARDING AN INVESTMENT IN THE COMPANY, SEE "RISK FACTORS" COMMENCING ON PAGE 9.
+THE SECURITIES OFFERED IN THE EUROPEAN OFFERING ARE SPECULATIVE AND INVOLVE A HIGH DEGREE OF RISK.
+FOR A DESCRIPTION OF CERTAIN RISKS REGARDING AN INVESTMENT IN THE COMPANY, SEE "RISK FACTORS" COMMENCING ON PAGE 9 AND "DILUTION" ON PAGE 24.